chimera-linux/ckms/README.md

 worry about it.
 You can still specify `-c` or `--modconf` manually if you wish to override it for some reason.

 It is possible to disable a module for a specific kernel version.
-This is done by creating a file named the same as the kernel version in the `ckms-disable` directory within the source tree of the module.
+A module is disabled if the `ckms-disable` directory exists in the kernel module directory, containing `packagename`, it itself containing `packageversion`.
 If this is done, `ckms` will not allow you to build the module, and it will show as `disabled` in `status`.

 If disabled after it is built, it will show as `built+disabled` in `status` and it will not be installable.
 If disabled after it is installed, it will